Skip to content

 How It Works

 Example: You add "Kieirra" to the dictionary.
-When you say "Kieirra" and Parakeet transcribes "Kierra" or "Kyera", the dictionary corrects it to "Kieirra".
+When you say "Kieirra" and Parakeet would have transcribed "Kierra" or "Kyera", the dictionary corrects it to "Kieirra".

 Adding Words